TheTheoM/nodeServer/README.md

         {
            'type': 'updateWidgetsKeyPair',
            'widgetName': widgetName,
-           'keyPair': {key: newValue}, /// [The key is from the widget creation e.g. value, values, style] }
+           'keyPair': {key: newValue}, /// [The key is from the widget creation e.g. value, values, style e.g. {"value": 10}] }
       ```

 ### I'm connected to the server, now what?